A peek at Emacs 24.4: prettify-symbols-mode

 character would replace several ascii characters).

-from various Lisp dialects that many people
+A classic example would be lambda from various Lisp dialects that many people

-prefer to replace with the greek letter λ
+prefer to replace with the greek letter λ (small lambda). prettify-symbols-mode allows you

-to achieve this by relying on a simple mapping expressed in the form of an alist
+to achieve this by relying on a simple mapping expressed in the form of an alist that

-each major mode must initialize (prettify-symbols-alist
+each major mode must initialize (prettify-symbols-alist).

-Simply put - major modes have to provide the configuration for prettify-symbols-mode
+Simply put - major modes have to provide the configuration for prettify-symbols-mode.

 (defconst lisp--prettify-symbols-alist